This is a guest post by Daire Paddy from DairePaddy.com

 Harness your imperfections and your struggles – they make you powerful.
 They give you a story.
 Those humps you’ve hit along the road are what makes people want to work with you.

 Would you want to listen to someone who’s shared your struggles and CONQUERED, or someone who spends all their time napping in a rose bed without getting a single thorn in their ass?

 I'm sick of the glossy perfection that litters my social feeds!Click To Tweet

 So you see, there’s a lot you can do to beat back your shiny, happy demons.
 You (and your business) are worth no less than theirs – you just need to stop expecting the Instalife and go do the work.

 Daire Paddy is a creative copywriter and ideas girl, who works with awesome online ladies looking to rock their businesses.
 She also likes Victorian novels, drinking tea and embracing all the other English stereotypes.
-You can find her (and a ton of freebies) over on her website, or just hanging out with the cool kids on Twitter.
+You can find her (and a ton of freebies) over on her website.

 GRAB YOUR FREE COPY OF

 THE QUICK & DIRTY GUIDE TO BRANDING FOR SOLORPENEURS

 This 25+ page eBook is a bloat free recipe that will help you gather, prepare and assemble ALL 6 main ingredients you need to create a brand identity your peeps can’t stop eye guzzling.

 PLUS, the entire eBook is loaded with tons of exercises, resources and examples, so you’ll have everything you need to start creating your brand identity TODAY, regardless of where you are in your business.